After being shot, Rep. Steve Scalise still opposes more gun control

 “A week ago… most people didn't know what a bump stock was,” he said.
 “So to think that we're now all experts and know how to write some ... panacea law — it's fallacy.
 Let's focus on the facts.
 Let's get the facts and let's go focus on some of the problems.”

-Scalise also said he was opposed to limits on the number of firearms an person could purchase during a given time.
+Scalise also said he was opposed to limits on the number of firearms a person could purchase during a given time.

 “It’s dangerous for the concept that the federal government would have some kind of list of who has guns and what they have,” he said.